 Amerect, Inc. - Safety Comes First

-Our goal is to insure that injuries be prevented.
+Our goal is to ensure that injuries be prevented.
 Any injury to our workers, or others involved in our work, is not acceptable.

 Amerect Inc. has committed to eliminating worker injuries and has established a ZERO INJURY goal.